RaneKun/YT-Downloader-by-Rane/README.md

 Aspect ratio won't really matter much as the UI is scalable but something 4:3 might still be better, just make sure the file name remains the same ✔️

-Some Important Notes ⚠️
+One Last Thing ⚠️
 =

-You are free to modify the files as you wish but for personal use only!
-Please do not reproduce my work and upload it somewhere else without even mentioning me.
-I could have kept this project as Closed-Source but I support Open-Source projects a lot and thus decided to keep it that way so please respect this decision of mine 👍
+Go ahead and tweak these files however you like for personal use!
+Just please don’t re-upload or share my work elsewhere without credit.
+I could’ve made this closed-source, but I really believe in open-source—so let’s keep that spirit alive. 👍

-**ad astra abyssosque** people and Happy Downloading 😁✌️
+**Ad Astra Abyssosque** people and Happy Downloading 😁✌️